 Children can manifest anxiety and stress in many forms.
 From testing boundaries to excessive crying, worrying and obsessing or being ‘badly behaved’ or ‘out of sorts’.
 Being anxious and stressed is actually a normal part of the human condition.
 Feeling fear and reacting in ways that attempt to self preserve are also normal.
 Coping with stress and anxiety is a life skill that ideally should be learned when young.
 Conscious parenting is even more important now.

 Allowing our children to experience a safe and appropriate level of ‘healthy’ stress without us stepping in to fix and save them from these life experiences can be truly valuable on all levels.
 According to studies, the brain of an overly-anxious child behaves differently to that of a ’normally-anxious’ child.
 So, it’s important to model a healthy response to stress.
 This will create new neural pathways in ourselves and, therefore, update our children’s reactions.
 Simply put, if we improve our ways of handling stress, so will our children.

 2. Cultivate flexibility and creativity

 Remember it is normal and healthy to experience stress.
 If we don’t challenge ourselves to push forward into the new and unknown, we don’t develop as individuals.
 Lockdown offers the chance to learn to be more flexible and discover new resources in ourselves.
 It offers a vital opportunity for humanity to adapt and evolve on very fundamental levels – within ourselves and our families.
-This virus could be seen as a way for us to learn new ways of living, thinking, behaving and parenting.
+Let’s look at this virus as a way for us to learn new ways of living, thinking, behaving and parenting.
 We are being asked to take care of our communities, our country and our planet.
 And, we are being asked to take care of ourselves physically, mentally, emotionally and spiritually.